iRustom/Sequential-Signed-Multiplier/Journal.md

-## Contribution

-Due to the complexity of this project no member ever worked alone.
-Every commit was done in pairs.
-A commit by OmarElfouly means it was done by Omar Elfouly and Bavly Remon, while any push commmited by iRustom was done by Ahmed Ali and Omar Saleh.
-A general outline of contribution is:
-- Demo 1 - Omar and Bavly mainly worked on combinational binary to BCD and magnitude finder, while Ahmed Ali and Omar Saleh worked on unsigned multiplier and display.
-- Demo 2 - Omar and Bavly mainly worked on multiplier, display, and circ.
-Ahmed Ali and Omar Saleh mainly worked on control unit and 7-segment display.
-- Demo 3 - All members improved readability of code and applied changes according to comments made by professor Shalan.
-All members then worked on Report and README.

 ## Demo 1
 Dr. Shalan's unisgned multiplier, found in "Lectures 19-21: RTL & ASM Charts" slide 5, was used while designing our circuit.